Dogs have a weird habit of putting random items in their mouths.

 Bored and inactive dogs seek entertainment in many forms.
 Some like chewing on partitions, while others enjoy paper towels.

-Exercise your dog to prevent chewing toilet paper and to develop harmful behaviors.
-We try to walk our dog twice a day to keep him active and tired.
+Exercise your dog to prevent chewing toilet paper and developing harmful behaviors.
+We walk our dog twice daily to keep him active and tired.

 An expert can diagnose nutritional deficiencies, pica, stress, and disease in your dog: